FedRAMP/docs/markdown/FRMR.LOW.combined.md

 _Applies to:_ Low, Moderate, High

 > All parties SHOULD continuously monitor and review materials in the FedRAMP 20x Phase One (20xP1) pilot requirements and the 20x Community Working Group.
 Additional details, interim best practices and technical assistance, answers to common questions, and more will be provided asynchronously during 20xP1.

 ---

+### FRR-UCM

+**These requirements apply ALWAYS to ALL FedRAMP Authorized cloud services based on the current Effective Date(s) and Overall Applicability of this standard.**

+#### FRR-UCM-01
+_Applies to:_ Low, Moderate, High

+> Providers MUST document the cryptographic modules used in each service (or groups of services that use the same modules) where cryptographic services are used to protect _federal customer data_, including whether these modules have been validated under the NIST Cryptographic Module Validation Program or are update streams of such modules.

+#### FRR-UCM-02
+_Applies to:_ Low, Moderate, High

+> Providers SHOULD configure _agency_ tenants by default to use cryptographic services that use cryptographic modules or update streams of cryptographic modules validated under the NIST Cryptographic Module Validation Program when such modules are available.

+---